Moving files between Git repos while preserving history

 Conclusion

-So, there actually is a solution to this problem — no matter the repo's structure and complexity — that can be done relatively easily.
+So, there actually is a solution to this problem—seemingly, no matter the repo's structure and complexity—that can be done relatively easily.
 The only step that doesn't scale well is the path renaming one, and sure you could automate it (and I guess you probably should if you have to do this a gazillion times), but personally I think I'll always prefer doing these things manually just to be able to check every step of the way and make sure nothing went wrong.

-lets you do this in Git; sure, it's not a problem people come across often, but it's
+do this in Git; sure, it's not a problem people come across often, but it's not an extreme

-manually isn't built into Git at the end of the day, and Git clearly doesn't really
+does the job manually isn't built into Git at the end of the day, and Git clearly

 this task is concerned.